wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/5-set-up-resources.md

 Viva Connections experience.
 On the mobile experience, Resources displays as its own tab.
-One the desktop and web experiences, Resources can be accessed by selecting your organization’s Viva Connections icon twice form the Teams app bar.
+One the desktop and web experiences, Resources can be accessed by selecting your organization’s Viva Connections icon twice from the Teams app bar.
 :::image type="content" source="../media/global-links.png" alt-text="Screenshot of global links" :::

-Links in Resources should help solve opportunities identified in the needs assessment from module 2 and will often include links to organizational information that everyone can benefit from, for example trainings resources, event opportunities, and the HR portal.
+Links in Resources should help address opportunities that are identified in the needs assessment from [module 2](/learn/modules/viva-connections-plan).
+These links often point to organizational information that everyone can benefit from, such as trainings resources, event opportunities, and the HR portal.
 Links can also be targeted to specific audiences to personalize the experience for certain roles and regions.

 **Set up global navigation:**
 :::image type="content" source="../media/enable-global-nav.png" alt-text="Screenshot of enabling global navigation." :::

 1. You must be a site owner of the home site to customize global navigation.
 Navigate to your organization’s home site.
 2. Select